KurtzmanLab/SSTMap/_posts/2019-12-05-getting-started.md

 ```

-If you have question regarding the installation of SSTMap, please contact us eric.clyang521@gmail.com, we will be glad to help!
+If you have question regarding the installation of SSTMap, please contact us by eric.clyang521@gmail.com, we will be glad to help!